Infineon/mtb-example-btstack-freertos-findme/README.md

 ### Resources and settings

-This section explains the ModusToolbox&trade; software resources and their configuration as used in this code example.
+This section explains the ModusToolbox&trade; resources and their configuration as used in this code example.
 Note that all the configuration explained in this section has already been done in the code example.

-- **Device Configurator:** ModusToolbox&trade; software stores the configuration settings of the application in the *design.modus* file.
+- **Device Configurator:** ModusToolbox&trade; stores the configuration settings of the application in the *design.modus* file.
 This file is used by the Device Configurator, which generates the configuration firmware.
 This firmware is stored in the application's *GeneratedSource* folder.

    By default, all applications in a workspace share the same *design.modus* file – i.e., they share the same pin configuration.
 Each BSP has a default *design.modus* file in the *mtb_shared\TARGET_\<bsp name\>\\<version\>\COMPONENT_BSP_DESIGN_MODUS* directory.
 It is not recommended to modify the configuration of a standard BSP directly.